Grants Program for the Hudson River Estuary

 All New York State (NYS) grants are now announced on the NYS Grants Gateway (leaves DEC's website).
 The Grants Gateway is designed to allow grant applicants to browse all NYS Agency anticipated and available grant opportunities, providing a one-stop location that streamlines the way grants are administered by the State of New York.

 Who may apply?

 Eligible applicants include municipalities (counties, cities, towns or villages) and not-for-profit corporations with a 501(c)(3) designation.
-Projects eligible for state assistance must be located within the Hudson River Estuary geographic boundaries, which will be identified in the 2014 application.
+Projects eligible for state assistance must be located within the Hudson River estuary geographic boundaries.

 Questions and Answers